-The chair (or co-chair, if applicable) of the advisory committee must be a member of the EPSY department faculty.
-Committee chairs typically conduct research within the student's area of specialization (either Developmental Sciences or Learning Design and Technology).
-When a student initially approaches a faculty member about serving as chair (and co-chair, if applicable) of the advisory committee, they start a dialogue to determine if this academic relationship is a good match based on mutual research interests and other factors.
-Once the chair (and co-chair, if applicable) has been selected, the student and the chair (and co-chair, if applicable) determine together which faculty should be invited to serve as the other members of the advisory committee.
+The Chair or one of the Co-Chairs of your graduate Advisory Committee must be a member of the EPSY department faculty.
+Advisory Committee Chairs, or at least one of their Co-Chairs, typically work in the student's area of specialization.
+When students first inquire with a faculty member about serving as Chair or Co-Chair of the Advisory Committee, they are engaging in a dialogue to determine if such a relationship is a good match based on their research interests and other factors.
+Once the Chair or Co-Chair has been selected, the Student and the Chair or Co-Chairs determine together which faculty should be asked to serve as the other members of the Advisory Committee.